manavhalder10/Wi-Fi-Evil-Twin-Detection-System/README.md

-# Wi-Fi-Evil-Twin-Detection-System
-A Flask-based cybersecurity web application that detects potential Wi-Fi Evil Twin attacks by analyzing SSIDs, BSSIDs, and signal strength to identify rogue access points and alert users in real time.
+The Wi-Fi Evil Twin Detection System is a cybersecurity project designed to detect rogue wireless access points that impersonate legitimate Wi-Fi networks.
+Built using Python, Flask, and PyWiFi, the system scans nearby networks, analyzes SSIDs and BSSIDs, identifies suspicious access points, and provides alerts through an interactive web dashboard.
+The project aims to enhance wireless security by helping users avoid connecting to malicious Wi-Fi hotspots.